GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 Administrative Windows access is required to:
 - Access the Serial Access Console on each VM
-- The GTCSRTSACUser administrative Windows user will have access to run queries that read metadata about the SQL Server Database usomg SQLCmd. **Note:** if the **User=** paramater is passed the script will use this administrative user.
+- The GTCSRTSACUser administrative Windows user will have access to run queries that read metadata about the SQL Server Database using SQLCmd. **Note:** if the **User=** parameter is passed the script will use this administrative user.
-- The GTCSRTSACUser adminstrative user is able to list running processes to search for SQL-related processes. **Note:** if the **User=** parameter is passed the script will use this user instead.
+- The GTCSRTSACUser administrative user is able to list running processes to search for SQL-related processes. **Note:** if the **User=** parameter is passed the script will use this user instead.
 - The GTCSRTSACUser administrative user is able to query the registry for installed apps. **Note:** if the **User=** parameter is passed the script will use this user instead.
-- The GTCSRTSACUser administrative user is able to capture perform counters related to SQL Server. **Note:** if the **User=** parameter is passed the script will use this user instead.
+- The GTCSRTSACUser administrative user is able to capture performance counters related to SQL Server. **Note:** if the **User=** parameter is passed the script will use this user instead.
 - The results of each command are stored in the Findings.csv (i.e. this is the only place results are stored).
 The majority of results are counts of database objects or performance counters (i.e. numeric data).

 # Optional Features & Configuration